 Why so rare?

-Although ajoite & papagoite microcrystals were originally discovered in Ajo, Arizona the highly coveted quartz-included points only come from the Messina Copper Mine in South Africa, which stopped production & closed in 1992. 🙁
+Although ajoite and papagoite microcrystals were originally discovered in Ajo, Arizona the highly coveted quartz-included points only come from the Messina Copper Mine in South Africa, which stopped production and closed in 1992. 🙁

-The expensive price of ajoite & papagoite reflects the extremely high demand & low supply.
+The expensive price of ajoite & papagoite reflects the extremely high demand and low supply.

-Sellers of authentic ajoite & papagoite know what they have & fully understand their worth.
+Sellers of authentic ajoite and papagoite know what they have & fully understand their worth.

-Some of these sellers may know full well they are passing off fakes & others may have no idea.
-So I feel its up to us, Crystal Hotties, to inform such sellers so they can know in the future & pay it forward by educating their customers. ♥
+Some of these sellers may know full well they’re passing off fakes, but others may have no idea.
+So, I feel it’s up to our Crystal Family to inform such sellers so they can know in the future and pay it forward by educating their customers. ♥

 Use your common sense here.
 If it’s too good to be true, then yeah, it probably is.

 If you choose to work with man-made minerals (fake crystals) and you enjoy them just fine or it’s been working for you, I always say “keep on ‘truckin'”.
 Don’t change a thing!

 I just want us all to have the knowledge first and then you can make an informed decision regarding how you choose to use these “stones”.
 And as always, the moral of the story here is… Buyer Beware.
 Who are you buying from?
 Are they reputable?
 Do they know what they’re talking about?
 Are you doing your own homework?
 The best way to protect yourself is through education.